nhodang99/TraceTerminalPlus/README.md

 - Catch traces 'quite' smoothly
 - Connect to any inteface, any IPv6 host only, localhost only
 - Open and convert txt file, save file

-## To do list
-- Disable autoscroll is not working if at the end of the view (only when at the end)
 - Custom highlights
-- Searching
+- Searching in file

+## Todo list
+- Handle trace managing better
+- Need to restructure some part of the code
 - Connect to remote host only, serial host only